JHU-PL-Lab/www-fpse/lecture/more-modules.md

 * The `Core` advanced data structures support something similar to what we did above
   - "plug in the comparison in an initialization phase and then forget about it"
-* Here for example is how you make a map where the key is a built-in type (which has an associated module)
+* Here for example is how you make a (functional) map where the key is a built-in type
 * `Map.Make` is a functor just like our `Simple_set.Make` above
  - We need to supply the type of *keys* as we need to compare on them; the types of values is arbitrary so we let it be `'a` as in a list